Rogaine Foam Vs. Liquid – Which Works Best for Hair Growth?

 Research over the past three decades shows that around 40% of men experience regrowth of hair on minoxidil (3).
 This regrowth occurs between three and six months after the start of treatment.

-Users must keep applying minoxidil in order to preserve their results.
-Once they stopped using the drug, any regrown hair will fall out and the baldness will start to progress again.
+Users must keep applying minoxidil to preserve their results.
+Once they stop using the drug, any regrown hair will fall out and the baldness will start to progress again.

 Minoxidil’s effect on hair growth is partly because it lengthens the anagen phase of a hair’s lifecycle.
 This is the stage when the hair shaft actively grows.
 With more hairs in the active growth stage, the result is more hairs that are longer and thicker.